US again slashing number of refugees it will accept

-For a second straight year the US will slash the number of refugees it will accept, Secretary of State Mike Pompeo said, insisting amid criticism from human rights groups that the country is still committed to providing sanctuary to people fleeing the world's danger zones.
+WASHINGTON (AP) — For a second straight year the U.S. will slash the number of refugees it will accept, Secretary of State Mike Pompeo said, insisting amid criticism from human rights groups that the country is still committed to providing sanctuary to people fleeing the world's danger zones.

-Up to 30,000 refugees will be allowed into the country next year, down from a cap of 45,000 this year.
-It will be the lowest ceiling on admissions since the programme began in 1980.
-The announcement on Monday came despite calls from global humanitarian groups that this year's cap of 45,000 was too low.

-Senator Bob Menendez of New Jersey called the decision "truly repugnant" while Representative Eliot Engel of New York said it will "surely go down as one of the ugliest chapters" in Donald Trump's presidency.
+Sen. Bob Menendez of New Jersey called the decision "truly repugnant" while Rep. Eliot Engel of New York said it will "surely go down as one of the ugliest chapters" in Donald Trump's presidency.

+The final number for the cap on refugees next year could change after consultations with Congress, Secretary of State spokeswoman Heather Nauert told reporters Tuesday.
+But in the past the number proposed by the administration is generally left unchanged by lawmakers.

+"The White House will make the final determination on that number," Nauert said.

-An analyst with the CATO Institute, a libertarian think tank in Washington, also criticised the lower cap, saying the Trump administration is "shrinking the refugee programme at exactly the moment when the number of people who need to flee violence has reached the highest level in decades."
+An analyst with the CATO Institute, a libertarian think tank in Washington, also criticized lowering the cap, saying the Trump administration is "shrinking the refugee program at exactly the moment when the number of people who need to flee violence has reached the highest level in decades."

 "These expansive figures continue the United States' long-standing record as the most generous nation in the world when it comes to protection-based immigration and assistance," he said.